 Sharon Davis Gratto is Professor of Music and Chair of the Department of Music at the University of Dayton.
-Dr. Gratto came to the University of Dayton from the Sunderman Conservatory of Music at Gettysburg College in Gettysburg, Pennsylvania, where she was Coordinator of Music Education and conductor of the Women's Choir, the World Music Ensemble, and the Gettysburg College Children's Choir.
+Dr. Gratto came to UD in 2008 from Gettysburg College in Pennsylvania, where she was Coordinator of Music Education and conducted the Women’s Choir, the World Music Ensemble, Concert Choir, and the Gettysburg Children’s Choir.

 Dr. Gratto is a graduate of the Oberlin College Conservatory of Music, American University, the State University of New York at Potsdam, and Catholic University.
 She taught at the University of Maryland and at K-12 schools in Germany, Spain, Nigeria, and in the Washington, D.C. area.
 She was Department Chair and a general and choral music teacher at the Holton-Arms School in Bethesda, MD.

 Dr. Gratto served the American Choral Directors Association for six years as National Repertoire and Standards Chair for Ethnic and Multicultural Perspectives, having also held the same position in Pennsylvania and the ACDA Eastern Division.
 She currently represents this R & S area on the Board of the Ohio Choral Directors Association.
 Past professional positions have included Multicultural Chair for the Pennsylvania Music Educators Association (PMEA), the Higher Education Curriculum and Instruction representative for PMEA District Seven, Board member of the International NETWORK of Schools for the Advancement of Arts Education, and Chair of the Ohio Society for Music Teacher Education.
 She was a program evaluator for the Pennsylvania Humanities Council and the Pennsylvania Department of Education.